 How to Maintain Your Rain Gutters

-At Powers Premier Contracting in Minnetonka, we offer a complete range of exterior remodeling services including gutter service.
-In this post, we’re sharing essential tips for gutter maintenance.
-To have a gutter contractor inspect your gutter system or learn about seamless gutters, give us a call today!
+At Powers Premier Contracting in Minnetonka, we offer a complete range of exterior remodeling services, including gutter service.
+Let us know if you want a professional gutter contractor to inspect your system or learn about seamless gutters.

 The Importance of Gutter Maintenance

-These are just some of the risks of overlooking gutter maintenance:
+These are just some of the risks of overlooking gutter maintenance!

-These days, mosquitoes are much more than a minor nuisance with potential health problems like West Nile virus.
-Standing water in warm weather is an ideal environment for mosquitoes and other insects to thrive.
+These days, mosquitoes are much more than a minor nuisance, with potential health problems like the West Nile Virus.
+Standing water in warm weather is ideal for mosquitoes and other insects to thrive.
 When homeowners have mosquito problems, standing water is often the first thing to check for.

 When your gutters aren’t draining properly, water lands at your home’s base rather than getting directed away.
 This causes water to pool and collect near your home.
-It also means there’s a greater risk that water can seep in through cracks in your foundation and infiltrate your attic.
+It also means there’s a greater risk that water can seep through cracks in your foundation and infiltrate your attic.

 If you’ve ever seen a dank basement, you know that the last thing you want is to have standing water down there.
 Water in your basement creates a breeding ground for unpleasant mildew and dangerous mold.

 Your foundation is actually one of the primary reasons homes have a gutter system.
 Gutters move water away from the home to keep it from eroding the soil near your home’s base.

 Gutter maintenance begins with regular gutter cleaning.
 You should plan to clean and inspect your gutters at least twice a year.
 Typically, homeowners schedule their gutter cleaning once in the spring and again in the fall.

-Fall is a good time because it gives you a chance to remove all of the twigs, leaves, and debris that collect during the fall months.
+Fall is a good time because it allows you to remove all the twigs, leaves, and debris collected during the fall months.
 When left to decay in your gutters, they can prove inviting for small animals to nest in, leading to serious clogs or damage.